tsbohc/zest.nvim/scripts/readme-template.md

 {{lua:def-command1}}
 ```

-The number of arguments is handled automatically:
+Arguments are handled automatically like so:

 ```
 []       -nargs=0    --